intervene-EU-H2020/flagship/README.md

 ### Step 2: Download Adjusted Summary Statistics

 * All pre-adjusted summary statistics can be found [here](https://figshare.com/account/home#/projects/131369).
+Email brookewo@ntnu.no for access.

 * Download the pre-adjusted summary statistics created using MegaPRS that correspond to the build of the genome for your biobank.